foopis23/tonelist/README.md

 # Tonelist2
 Tonelist2 is a Discord Bot that plays music from Youtube and Soundcloud.
 It has Slash Command support and an API for developers.
 Its written in typescript with discord.js and lavalink.

+**Tonelist2 is in early development.
+It is not yet ready for production use yet.
+Expect bugs, missing features and API changes.**

 ## Features
 - Play music from youtube and soundcloud
 - Slash Commands